Gurrt/software-process/assignment-2/assignment2_combined.md

-The concept of waste is a traversal concept in other software development methodologies. *RUP* (Rational Unified Process) focuses on reducing risks and scrum focuses on delivering product.
+The concept of waste is a traversal concept in other software development methodologies. *RUP* (Rational Unified Process) focuses on reducing risks and Scrum focuses on delivering product.
 Both of them do not pay special attention to waste.
-Although scrum might look like aims to reduce waste as they only focus on delivering a product, their focus is to deliver whichever is the cost.
+Although Scrum might look like aims to reduce waste as they only focus on delivering a product, their focus is to deliver whichever is the cost.
 This may lead to sub-optimal practices.

-On one hand, RUP can be more wasteful than scrum.
+On one hand, RUP can be more wasteful than Scrum.
 The early stages of RUP (business modeling, requirements and analysis & design) take a long period and effort and, although they produce deliverables and artifacts, they are not the requested one by the client.
 This qualifies as *muda* type I, as it is a waste, but it is necessary.
-This waste does not exist in scrum.
-In scrum, the documentation is almost not existing or it is very reduced based in the Agile Manifesto directives [15].
+This waste does not exist in Scrum.
+In Scrum, the documentation is almost not existing or it is very reduced based in the Agile Manifesto directives [15].
 This means that the team does not produce any other deliverables but the product that the client requests.

 RUP also has more phases besides development.
 The early phases focus on having clear requirements and late ones focus on deployment and testing.
-These phases are also present in scrum but they happen in a different way.
-In scrum, part of the requirements are gathered by the product owner from the clients and the other part is done by the developers during the sprints.
+These phases are also present in Scrum but they happen in a different way.
+In Scrum, part of the requirements are gathered by the product owner from the clients and the other part is done by the developers during the sprints.
 The testing and deployment are also integrated during the sprint instead in a separate phase.
 In RUP, the division of